L0rdGabbers/watch-nhs/README.md

 ## **Current Features Common to all pages**

 #### *Header*
-* The header of the site contains two logos, one WATCh logo and one NHS logo
+* The header of each page contains two logos, one WATCh logo and one NHS logo
 * Both logos are responsive

 <img src="docs/readme_images/header.png">